ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - Navigate to the "Mods" folder in wherever you installed Reloaded II (usually desktop .\Reloaded-II\Mods)
 - Move the 2 folders "legobatman1.apconnectsupport" and "legobatman1.apsupport" into the Reloaded II Mods folder.
 - Reloaded should be setup now.
-- Lastly move APConnect.txt from this folder to be in the same folder as LEGOBatman.exe.
+- Lastly move APConnect.txt from this folder to be in the same folder as LEGOBatman.exe (Steam folder, not Reloaded folder).
+    - You can easily access this folder by right clicking the game in Steam, "Manage", "Browse local files"

 #### Setup AP game
 - Set up an AP game using the lego_batman_1.apworld (Alpha test is not intended for multiple players or serious games as currently there are no spheres or logic.
 You can play multiple games if you wish.)
+- If you aren't familiar with archipelago, please use the command &apworld and/or &template in the archipelago discord server.

 - Open the APConnect.txt file (should be in the same folder as LEGOBatman.exe) and add the AP info. follow instructions on the first line.
 - Run lego batman (tested methods: through steam, directly through the LEGOBatman.exe, or using DXWND).